Sir Richard Griffith, 1st Baronet: Biography

 Meanwhile, in 1825, he was appointed by the government to carry out a boundary survey of Ireland.
 He was to mark the boundaries of every county, barony, civil parish and townland in preparation for the first Ordnance Survey.
 He was also called upon to assist in the preparation of a parliamentary Bill to provide for the general valuation of Ireland.
 This Act was passed in 1826, and he was appointed Commissioner of Valuation in 1827, but did not start work until 1830 when the new 6" maps became available from the Ordnance Survey and which he was required to use as provided for by statute.
 He continued to work on this until 1868.
 On Griffith's valuation the various local and public assessments were made.

 His extensive investigations furnished him with ample material for improving his geological map, and the second edition was published in 1835.
 The third edition on a larger scale (1 in. to 4 m.) was issued under the Board of Ordnance in 1839, and it was further revised in 1855.
 For this work and his other services to science, he was awarded the Wollaston medal by the Geological Society in 1854.
 In 1850 he was made chairman of the Irish Board of Works, and in 1858 he was created a baronet.

+Griffith's geological maps included work by a number of his staff from the Valuation Survey.
 After research in the 20th century, it is now known that to a large extent the improvements of detail in the maps for which Griffith was praised and the geological research for Griffith's papers were due to Patrick Ganly, whose pioneering work went entirely uncredited by Griffith.
+Ganly also collected many of the fossils in the Griffith collection that were gifted to the Royal Dublin Society that are now in the National Museum of Ireland - Natural History, also in the Sedgwick Museum and Geological Museum of Trinity College Dublin.
+These were used as the basis for important publications by Irish palaeontologist Frederick McCoy who used them to establish over 500 new species of fossils.

 He died at his residence, 2 Fitzwilliam Place in Dublin, on 22 September 1878 in his 95th year.
 At the time of his death, he was the oldest surviving fellow of the Geological Society of London and was the last survivor of the long-since disbanded Royal Irish Regiment of Artillery.
 He was buried alongside his wife, Maria Jane (née Waldie m.
 21 Sep 1812) in Mount Jerome Cemetery, Harold's Cross, Dublin; on his grave is the epitaph: Not slothful in business, fervent in spirit, Serving the Lord.